shrivatsa-rao/Programs-related-to-c-and-c-/README.md

 # 3.c program to check given number is float or integer
 # 4. c program to count trailing zeros in factorial
 # 5. c program to count number of one's from 1 to N
+# 6.A practise question from geeks for geeks